mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option::  --new-storage-engine=<new_engine>

-   Change all tables to use this storage engine if storage engine exists on the destination.
+   Change all tables to use this storage engine if the destiation server supports the storage engine.

 .. option:: --quiet, -q